-The Group's revenue for the year ended 31 December 2022 was mainly derived from the sale and delivery of properties of the final phase of The Cullinan Bay project to customers, net of discounts and sales related taxes.
-Revenue rose by 148.2% from RMB105,609,000 for the year ended 31 December 2021 to RMB262,153,000 for the year ended 31 December 2022, primarily due to the increase in delivery of the residential properties of the final phase of The Cullinan Bay project which were mostly completed in December 2021 and delivered to customers in early 2022, as compared to the situation that no new properties were completed for delivery during the year ended 31 December 2021.
+The Group's revenue for the year ended 31 December 2023 was mainly derived from the sale and delivery of residential properties of the projects developed recently in Henan Province and Hunan Province, namely Xixian Kangqiao Xueyuan (息縣康橋學苑) and Wugang Kangqiao Xueyuan (武岡康橋學苑), net of discounts and sales related taxes.
+Revenue rose by 6.2% from RMB262,153,000 for the year ended 31 December 2022 to RMB278,286,000 for the year ended 31 December 2023, primarily due to the increase in properties completed and delivered to customers during the year ended 31 December 2023.

-Gross profit of the Group increased by 105.7% from RMB40,643,000 for the year ended 31 December 2021 to RMB83,593,000 for the year ended 31 December 2022, along with the revenue growth.
-Gross profit margin decreased from 38.5% for the year ended 31 December 2021 to 31.9% for the year ended 31 December 2022, mainly attributable to the rising unit cost of the properties sold.
+Gross profit of the Group dropped by 55.7% from RMB83,593,000 for the year ended 31 December 2022 to RMB37,006,000 for the year ended 31 December 2023, mainly caused by the declining gross profit margin from 31.9% for the year ended 31 December 2022 to 13.3% for the year ended 31 December 2023.
+The squeeze in gross profit margin was primarily attributable to the lower gross profit margin earned from the recently developed projects in face of the price adjustment pressure in the property market during the year ended 31 December 2023.